datacentricdesign/iob22/assignments/05-covid-dashboard/step5.md

 vegaEmbed('#netherlands', '/netherlands');
 ```

 Let's fix a layout styling detail.
 As the chart is wide, it would fit better on the full length of the page.
-We could add an `id` property to the second section and use this `id` to apply some _CSS_ on that specific element.
+We could add an `id` property to the second section to apply some _CSS_ on that specific element.
 Another strategy is to add the class property.
 While an `id` must be unique, we can use a class in many elements.
 As we might want to create several charts for other countries to compare, the class seems an appropriate choice.
 Add property `class="country"` to the second section.
-Then, in the _CSS_, add the following to increase the size of the grid for this particular section.
+Then, in the _CSS_, add the following to increase the grid's size for this particular section.
 Note the dot `.` in contrast with the hashtag `#` to target the name of a `class` instead of an `id`.

 ```css
 .country {